 A low-fiber diet, not drinking enough fluids, and lack of exercise are common causes of constipation.
-Many medications can cause constipation, including pain medications (opioids), antacids that contain aluminum and calcium, calcium channel blockers (for lowering blood pressure), anti-Parkinson’s drugs, antispasmodics, antidepressants, iron supplements, diuretics, and anticonvulsants.
+Plus, many medications can cause constipation; among them are pain medications (opioids), antacids that contain aluminum and calcium, calcium channel blockers (for lowering blood pressure), anti-Parkinson’s drugs, antispasmodics, antidepressants, iron supplements, diuretics, and anticonvulsants.

 So what helps constipation?
 In most cases, it’s treated with lifestyle modifications, including increasing activity, daily fluid intake, and the amount of fiber (from beans, fruits, vegetables, or grains) in the diet.
 Laxatives are usually not necessary for mild cases of constipation.
 However, if lifestyle changes don’t help, the doctor may recommend laxative or enema use for a short time.

 Most treatments for occasional constipation fall into one of four groups: